 Students will be introduced to the foundational concepts in audio theory.
 They will learn about the nature of audio waveforms, principles behind audio hardware and software signal processors, the design and use of typical microphone types as well as understand the history of the recorded medium and its transition from analog to digital.
-In a practical component students will learn to distinguish between various frequency bands.
-Prerequisite: None r rerequience.
+In a practical component, students will learn to distinguish between various frequency bands.